 Now, as all rankings go, this is my subjective rankings of the Pride and Prejudice adaptations.
 So, consider this a fun experiment rather than a definitive list – if that could ever exist anyway.

-I ranked based on how much I enjoyed each production, taking into consideration actor performances, scripts, production quality, how it relates to the source material, importance of adaptation, personal taste, and more.
-For each production, I’ve given a Silver Petticoat award, pointing out what’s best or unique about it.
+I ranked based on how much I enjoyed each production, considering actor performances, scripts, production quality, how it relates to the source material, importance of adaptation, personal taste, and more.
+I’ve given a Silver Petticoat award for each production, pointing out what’s best or unique about it.

 Overall, while a few productions have room for improvement, these Pride and Prejudice adaptations all have something to offer.